Home › Astronomy Interactives

 New Ranking and Sorting Tasks

 New formative assessment tasks have been created making use of the new interactives editor capabilities.
-These are a mixture of ranking and sorting tasks specifically targeted at smartphones.
+These are a mixture of ranking, sorting, and labeling tasks specifically targeted at smartphones.
 The tasks are designed for either introductory astrobiology or introductory astronomy, but many have utility in both classes.
 These will be posted as they become useful, but will be improved over time.
 They will eventually be pushed together with the older tasks below into a larger series.

 Older HTML5 Ranking Tasks